Massachusetts Trial Court Law Libraries

 Famous criminals and their trials, intimate revelations compiled from the papers of Sir Richard Muir, late senior counsel to the British Treasury, written by Sidney Theodore Felstead and edited by Lady Muir; with twenty-five illustrations.

-Felstead, Sidney Theodore, b.
+by Felstead, Sidney Theodore, b.
 1888.

 New York, George H. Doran Co.
 [1926]